splice/superpowered-universal-app/README.md

 # Universal application demonstration

 To demonstrate the ease of cross platform development with Superpowered, we've created a demo application that runs identically on Web, iPhone, MacOS, Windows and Android.
-You'll be pleasently suprised that the C++ Superpowered API code can be shared across all native platforms and how only the language specific syntax changes are required when writing the same application in the browser.
+You'll be pleasantly surprised that the C++ Superpowered API code can be shared across all native platforms and how only the language specific syntax changes are required when writing the same application in the browser.